 Karan is majoring in Biochemistry and Molecular Biology with a minor in Writing at the University of California, Davis and plans to graduate June 2019.
 Karan is dedicating his time to learn more about the phenotypic analysis of centrosomal mutants and techniques involving molecular and cellular biology.
 After graduation, Karan plans to pursue either a medical degree or a Ph.D. in a health-related field.
 During his free time, he tutors chemistry through the university, enjoys playing piano, and loves to learn new languages.

 Jennielee is a junior majoring in Biochemistry and Molecular Biology at UC Davis.
-She is helping the lab maintain the zebrafish facility and now works in the lab as a research assistant.
+She used to help the lab maintain the zebrafish facility and now works in the lab as a research assistant.
 Her interests include human anatomy, drug development, and microbiology.
 She plans to go to either medicine or pharmacy school after graduation.
 During her free time, she creates digital artworks, listens to music, and watches TV shows.

 Mark Antkowiak: Medical student at Northwestern University Feinberg School of Medicine

 Gudalupe Sepulveda: Graduate student at UC Berkeley

 Stephen (Evan) Brahms: Research Professional at Standford University